checkly/docs.checklyhq.com/site/content/docs/private-locations/_index.md

 cli: true
 ---

-A Private Location is a monitoring location that you set up and manage within your own network.
-The key difference is that you install a lightweight Checkly Agent on your own server or infrastructure.
+A Private Location is a monitoring location that you manage by simply deploying a lightweight Checkly Agent.

 Running a check from a Private Location allows you to: